saminightshift/thameen-london-uk/README.md

 # Development TODO's:

 - Fix Desktop Nav and implement styles from designs ✅
+- Add Gift Wrapping
+- Make The Rose & Sparkling Opal direct to their respective external sales pages
+-
 - Add colour states for if home or if other pages on navbar desktop
 - Fix Sliders - Hero and product carousel
 - Add bottom hero image before footer homepage
 - Add carousel on product pages dependent on collection/product
 - Format Journal page ✅
+- Go through all font and make sure it matches the design - note it needs to be 2px less than the design